 From there, your doctor can advise you on the tests you need and help you develop a screening schedule, she says.
 Your move?
 To make sure you make those appointments and get screenings on time.

 "Limit stress" is a vague ask that most people know they need to do.
 Here's why it's important, Dr. Marshall says: "Stress raises your level of epinephrine (adrenaline) and cortisol, hormones that increase your blood pressure."

 Chronic, uncontrolled high blood pressure can lead to stroke, heart attack, heart failure, kidney disease and more, according to the American Heart Association.

-Where to start to bring down your stress levels?
-Identify the main source or sources of stress in your life, Dr. Marshall says.
-Your employer/job, toxic relationships and overcommitting yourself are all common themes, but do a deep dive into what's getting under your skin.
-Let that inform your next steps.
+Identify the main source of stress in your life, Dr. Marshall says.
+Your employer/job, toxic relationships and overcommitting yourself are all common themes.
+Do a deep dive into what's getting under your skin and let that inform your next steps.
 Is there anything you can do to address the bigger picture?
 (Consider this your excuse to say no more often, search for a new gig or finally cut ties with that frenemy.)

 Optimizing your health also means prioritizing self-care, because things that threaten your happiness are as important as those that threaten your physical health.

 "You need to make time for yourself," Dr. Marshall says.
 She likens the necessity of self-care to being in a grocery store where someone rolls their cart over your foot.
 If you're chronically stressed, you'll react in a — let's just say — negative way.
 If you feel as if your needs are well taken care of, then your good mood and calm will just shrug it off.
 That's a microcosm for how you approach life.

 Your ability to care for yourself and prioritize your own happiness "affects how you see and experience life and ultimately your lived experience," Dr. Marshall says.